Ephesiel/tempus-fugit-intranet/readme.txt

 * Image are not resize if the size is good.
 A resize png

 = 1.1.3 =
-* Add parallax usage for the tempus-fugi site (css and js)
+* Add parallax usage for the tempus-fugit site (css and js)

 = 1.1.4 =
 * Correction of the ugly png resize.